Overcast · 55°

 21. Investigates and reports inmate grievances; explains procedures to inmates; resolves grievances informally; records grievance details.

-22. Supervises inmate activities, counseling, social services and religious services; supervises recreation activities; counsels inmates who are upset; and operates a library.
+22. Supervises inmate activities, counseling, social services, and religious services; supervises recreation activities; counsels inmates who are upset; and operates a library.

 23. Directs and controls inmate work programs; assigns inmates to work details; distributes tools and cleaning implements.

-24. Provides interpersonal and human relations skills to ensure health and welfare of inmates; recognizes symptoms of alcohol or drug abuse; recognizes violent behavioral characteristics; identifies inmate unrest; conducts tours for and gives information to visitors.
+24. Provides interpersonal and human relations skills to ensure the health and welfare of inmates; recognizes symptoms of alcohol or drug abuse; recognizes violent behavioral characteristics; identifies inmate unrest; conducts tours for and gives information to visitors.

-25. Conducts inmate support activities; notifies inmates concerning day’s schedule; controls TV use; arranges for haircuts; distributes and maintains records of commissary.
+25. Conducts inmate support activities; notifies inmates concerning the day’s schedule; controls TV use; arranges for haircuts; distributes and maintains records of commissary.

 28. Maintains facility upkeep and maintenance; inventories supplies and equipment; inspects physical features of the facility; reports mechanical failures; monitors repair activities inside the facility.

-29. May provide court security, court-related records and legal testimony; guards inmates in court; testifies in court cases.
+29. May provide court security, court-related records, and legal testimony; guards inmates in court; testifies in court cases.

-31. Conducts and participates in employee orientation, training and communications; conducts pre-service, on-the-job training; participates in in-service and on-the-job training; reviews policy memoranda; attends staff meetings.
+31. Conducts and participates in employee orientation, training, and communications; conducts pre-service, on-the-job training; participates in in-service and on-the-job training; reviews policy memoranda; attends staff meetings.

 32. Performs physical activities to support the control and supervision of inmates; subdues attacking prisoners; operates restraint devices; walks or sits continuously; mops or sweeps floors.